ReeVee2006/fe_use/README.md

 ## Additional data access

-Redcap survey collection instrument: The Functional Evidence Use survey (by the OzMAVE Education project) collection instrument can be found as Supplementary information 1 - Villani et al 2024.
+Redcap survey collection instrument: The Functional Evidence Use survey (by the AusMAVE Education project) collection instrument can be found as Supplementary information 1 - Villani et al 2024.

 Redcap survey data: Collected via Redcap data collection instrument.
 Access to full data will be considered upon request if appropriate approvals are in place.